johnshearing/bioelectocracy/README.md

 So underlying the passage of all information is relatioinship.

 Only a small change in the voltage on the base terminal of a transitor creates a large change in the amount of current flowing between the collector and emitter terminals.

+The problem of not wanting to change or resistance to change.

 [The instructions for morphogenesis are not in the genes.](https://youtu.be/whZRH7IGAq0?si=XK6hkvzAPQ-dS9lL&t=1771)